 In the autumn, Baltimore is cooler than Dallas.
 Typically, the autumn temperatures in Baltimore in October average around 57°F (14°C), and Dallas averages at about 69°F (21°C).

 The sun comes out a lot this time of the year in Dallas.
 In the autumn, Baltimore often gets less sunshine than Dallas.
 Baltimore gets 196 hours of sunny skies this time of year, while Dallas receives 222 hours of full sun.

 Baltimore usually gets less rain in October than Dallas.
 Baltimore gets 2.8 inches (71 mm) of rain, while Dallas receives 3.9 inches (98 mm) of rain this time of the year.

 Be prepared for some very cold days in Baltimore.
 In January, Baltimore is generally much colder than Dallas.
-Temperatures in Baltimore average around 32°F (0°C), and Dallas stays around 46°F (8°C).
+Daily temperatures in Baltimore average around 32°F (0°C), and Dallas fluctuates around 46°F (8°C).

 Baltimore usually receives less sunshine than Dallas during winter.
 Baltimore gets 153 hours of sunny skies, while Dallas receives 183 hours of full sun in the winter.

 In January, Baltimore usually receives more rain than Dallas.
 Baltimore gets 2.9 inches (74 mm) of rain, while Dallas receives 1.8 inches (45 mm) of rain each month for the winter.